-Join Bryan O'Neil Hughes for an in-depth discussion in this video Purging Undo, Clipboard, and history states, part of Photoshop Insider Training: Optimizing Photoshop's Performance.
+Join Bryan O'Neil Hughes for an in-depth discussion in this video Purging Undo, Clipboard, and history states, part of Photoshop: Optimizing Performance.

 Photo shop has a couple of great features that allows you to travel back in time.…So I could apply a curves adjustment layer…to this image, introduce a little more contrast.…And then we can say lets add a black and white adjustment layer.…And that looks great.…If I want to undo that last state I can come up here to the…edit menu and I can undo the modification we made to the black and white layer.…What if I want to redo…that I would come in here and redo that.…If I want to step back in my history states,…I can move back to any point, backwards or forward.…